Esri/calcite-design-system/packages/calcite-components/src/components/block-section/readme.md

 # calcite-block-section

-For complete usage and implementation guidance on the `calcite-block-section` component, visit Calcites [documentation page](https://developers.arcgis.com/calcite-design-system/components/block-section/).
+For complete usage and implementation guidance on the `calcite-block-section` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/block-section/).

 <!-- Auto Generated Below -->